 If any student is facing severe financial hardship, they can decide to place their student loans in deferment or forbearance.
 These are two options that are available for all borrowers of federal student loans.

-Deferment is a process through which you are able to stop your monthly payments for a short duration on your federal student loans.
-If you have federal student loans, you are able to qualify for deferment by satisfying some requirements which are stated below.
+Deferment is a process through which you can stop your monthly payments for a short duration on your federal student loans.
+If you have federal student loans, you can qualify for deferment by satisfying some requirements which are stated below.

 Being enrolled for at least half time as a student